Shuafat: Ottoman period

 The village was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 Shuafat appeared in Ottoman tax registers as being in the Nahiya of Quds of the Liwa of Quds.
 It had eight Muslim families who paid taxes on wheat, barley, vineyards and other agricultural produce; a total of 2,200 akçe.

 In 1838, Edward Robinson described Shuafat as a small Muslim village with the remains of an old wall, while de Saulcy, who saw it in 1851, wrote that "this village has the appearance of a castle of the middle ages with a square keep."

 The French explorer Guérin visited in 1863 and noted that the village was situated on an elevated plateau "from which one can make out perfectly the cupolas and minarets of Jerusalem," and that it counted 150 inhabitants.
 He described the houses as for the most part fairly old and vaulted internally.
 He noted the remains of a church called al-Kanisa, facing east.
 He thought it was a Frankish church.
 He also passed by in 1870.
 An official Ottoman village list from about 1870 showed 23 houses and a population of 90, counting men only.

 In 1883, the Palestine Exploration Fund's Survey of Western Palestine described Shuafat as "A small village, standing on a flat spur immediately west of the watershed, surrounded with olive-trees.
 It has wells to the north.
 There is a sacred chapel of Sultan Ibrahim in the village."
 In 1896 the population of Scha'fat was estimated to be about 276 persons.

 The Ottomans built a road in the same place as the old Roman road linking Jerusalem to Nablus.

 British Mandate period

-In the 1922 census of Palestine conducted by the British Mandate authorities, Sha'afat had a population 422, all Muslims, increasing in the 1931 census to 539, still all Muslims, in 123 houses.
+In the 1922 census of Palestine conducted by the British Mandate authorities, Sha'afat had a population of 422, all Muslims, increasing in the 1931 census to 539, still all Muslims, in 123 houses.

 In the 1945 statistics the population of Shu'fat was 760, all Muslims, and it had 5,215 dunams of land according to an official land and population survey.
 484 dunams were for plantations and irrigable land, 2,111 for cereals, while 62 dunams were built-up (urban) land.